MontrealCorpusTools/speechcorpustools/docs/source/additional/viewingdiscourses.rst

 	.. image:: discourseempty.png
 		:width: 650px
-		:width: 349px
+		:height: 349px
 		:align: center
 		:alt: Image cannot be displayed in your browser

 The user is presented with two windows inside of the 'Discourse' window.
-The top one shows the waveform of the file as well as the transcriptions of word, phone, and utterance(?)
+The top one shows the waveform of the file as well as the transcriptions of words and phones.

 image top empty